 An Individual Education Plan (IEP) is a written plan that describes special education programs and/or services for a student.
 It is based on a student’s profile of strengths and areas for growth.
 This will be developed in consultation with the parent/guardian/caregiver and with the student, where appropriate.
 All IEPs must comply with the requirements that are set out in Reg.
 181/98 and implement the policies in Ministry documents (see below).

-An IEP is developed for any student who has been deemed exceptional by an Identification, Placement and Review Committee or when the principal, in consultation with members of the In-School Team (IST) and/or School Support Team (SST) feel your child needs additional support to achieve his or her learning expectations.
-Both the IST and SST help develop action plans and strategies based on the student’s learning strengths and needs.
+An IEP is developed for any student who has been identified exceptional by an Identification, Placement and Review Committee or when the principal, in consultation with members of the In-School Team (IST) and/or School Support Team (SST) feel your child needs additional support to achieve his or her learning expectations.
+Both the IST and SST help develop action plans and strategies based on the student’s learning strengths and areas for growth.

 IEPs are developed within 30 days of a student being placed in a special education program.
 Parents and students, where appropriate, are consulted in the development of the IEP and get a copy.
 IEPs are reviewed and updated at least once every reporting period.

 IEPs include plans for helping your child make transitions in their education.
-Transition plans are considered for ALL students who have an IEP and developed when needed.
+Transition plans are considered for ALL students who have an IEP and developed when needed (Refer to PPM 156).
 These may include a student transitioning from activity to activity within a classroom or between locations within the school.
 More complex transitions might involve changes to students’ pathways in terms of location, school and/or program and may require significant support from adults.